III. General Personnel Policies and Procedures

 Every officer and employee in State service is bound by the provisions of the State ethics laws, which establish specific standards of conduct, restrict certain business and professional activities – both while in State service and after leaving government – and require financial disclosure of policymakers and other higher level officials.
 Violators face serious penalties.

 Although the underlying principles of the laws are fairly simple – preventing conflicts of interest and encouraging ethical behavior – the law’s specific provisions can be quite technical.
-Please visit the New York State Joint Commission on Public Ethics (JCOPE) web page located at http://www.jcope.ny.gov/ for an outline of what is expected of State officers and employees.
+Please visit the Commission on Ethics and Lobbying in Government (COELG) web page for an outline of what is expected of State officers and employees.

 III.D.
 Conflict of Interest Policy